postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Abs Next Edge & Next Edge
 <<<<<<<<<<<<<<<<<<<<<<<<<

-The table edge_data has the columns abs_next_left_edge and abs_next_right_edge, in this moment it goes little tricky how to interpret it.
+The table edge_data has the columns abs_next_left_edge and abs_next_right_edge, at this moment it gets a little tricky how to interpret it.

-Until now we are mainly see properties of the edge it self and what has on the sides, the next edge properties are different, do not ask only about the edge it self, is about which is the next edge who build the face on the right or left.
+Until now we mainly see properties of the edge itself and what has on the sides, the next edge properties are different, do not ask only about the edge itself, it is about which is the next edge who builds the face on the right or left.

 The logic of the right_edge and the left_edge are very similar, so we will look first on the left one deeper and then show the right one.